Mikej81/f5xcs-vsphere-terraform/README.md

 ## Introduction

 This respository was created to help streamline the deployment of Customer Edge deployments in VMWare, the current focus is on AppStack standalone and AppStack cluster deployments.
 Variables to achieve the right use-case will be detailed below.

+## Prerequisites

+- A Distributed Cloud Services Account.

+- VMware vSphere Hypervisor (ESXi) 4.0 or later.
+The examples in this document are based on version 6.7u2.

+- At least one interface with internet reachability.

+- A Distributed Cloud Services VMware OVA image file.
+[Click here to download](https://docs.cloud.f5.com/docs/images/node-vmware-images#vmware-images).

+- Resource required per VM: Minimum 4 vCPUs (No less than 2.9GHz per VM) and 14 GB RAM.

 ## VMWare & VMWare Provider Configuration(s)